-The TMDL report lists an interim set of Stage 1 goals for bacteria load reductions and will serve as a guideline for the first implementation milestone at the 5-year mark.
-These goals are summarized in Table 3-8.
-Implementation of Stage 1 control measures are expected to reduce the bacteria loadings from controllable sources so that violations of the single sample maximum E. coli criterion (235 cfu/100mL) are less than 10.5% without reductions to wildlife.
+The TMDL lists an interim set of Stage 1 goals for bacteria load reductions and will serve as the first implementation milestone at the 5-year mark.
+These goals are summarized in Table 3-7.
+Implementation of Stage 1 control measures is expected to reduce the bacteria loadings from controllable sources so that violations of the single sample maximum E. coli criterion (235 cfu/100mL) are less than 10.5%.

 Table 6-1 lists the control measures that are scheduled to be implemented in Stage 1.
-All implementation practices needed in the Darden Mill Run and Mill Swamp watersheds will be applied during Stage 1.
-For the Three Creek watershed, the focus of Stage 1 will be implementing practices to eliminate human sources of fecal bacteria, installing the livestock exclusion practices, instituting the pet waste education program, and implementing half of the practices needed to reduce kennel wash-off.
-Local SWCD and NRCS personnel have already started working with producers in the watersheds to install agricultural BMPs.
-The BMPs needed in the Three Creek watershed to achieve Stage 2 are summarized in Table 6-2.
-These 'Stage 2' control measures will be installed during the 5-year period following Stage 1.
+Local SWCD personnel have already started working with producers in the watersheds to install agricultural BMPs.
+The agricultural BMPs needed to achieve Stage 2 are summarized in Table 6-2.
+These 'Stage 2' control measures will be installed during the next 5-year period, following Stage 1.
+Table 6-3 shows the costs associated with Stage 1 and Stage 2 implementation efforts.
+The exceedances of the E. coli criteria at Stage 1 and Stage 2 are listed in Table 6-4.

 Table 6-1.
-Control Measures to meet Stage 1 Implementation Milestones for Three Creek, Darden Mill Run, and Mill Swamp.
+Control Measures to meet Stage 1 Implementation Milestones for Rockfish River.